Too Much Soy Sauce Can Kill You | campus.sg

 It’s important to note that soy sauce isn’t the only condiment that can be dangerous when consumed in excess.
 Other high-sodium condiments like Worcestershire sauce and fish sauce can also lead to salt poisoning if consumed in large quantities.

-In conclusion, soy sauce can be a delicious and flavourful addition to many dishes, but it can also be deadly if consumed in large quantities.
+In conclusion, soy sauce (and other condiments) can be a delicious and flavourful addition to many dishes, but it can also be deadly if consumed in large quantities.
 When using soy sauce in cooking, consider using low-sodium options or reducing the amount used.
 As with any food or condiment, moderation is key, and it is important to be aware of the potential risks associated with consuming excessive amounts of soy sauce.